Iranian commander, bodyguards killed along Syrian-Iraqi border

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIRUT: Iraqi intelligence sources told the foreign media on Monday about the killing of a commander in the Iranian Revolutionary Guards and three of his bodyguards, on the Iraqi-Syrian border.
+BEIRUT: On Monday, Iraqi intelligence sources told foreign media about the alleged killing of a commander in the Iranian Revolutionary Guard and three of his bodyguards, on the Iraqi-Syrian border.